opensearch-project/opensearch-migrations/deployment/cdk/opensearch-service-migration/options.md

 ## Options being deprecated

-A number of options are currently available but in the process of being deprecated.
-While they function now, we do not recommend using them, and they may be removed without warning in future versions.
+A number of options are currently available but deprecated.
+While they function now, we do not recommend using them, and they may be removed without warning in a future version.

 ### OpenSearch Domain Options